• Skip to primary navigation

 • You can make a double amount of the balsamic dressing.
 It keeps well for a couple of days and you can use it to dress most salads.
 Try it on this Grilled Peach Salad, for instance, another amazing summer dish.

 • Make sure you taste the dressing and adjust the taste to your liking.
 Depending on the brand of balsamic vinegar you are using, you might need a bit more or less of it.
-And some people like the dressing sweeter than others, so you can adjust the honey amount as well.
+Some people like the dressing sweeter than others, so you can adjust the honey amount as well.

-• Be cautious when toasting the pine nuts, they will burn very easily if unattended.
+• Be cautious when toasting the pine nuts; they will burn very easily if unattended.
 Shake the pan very often and remove them as soon as they are golden and fragrant.
 If you leave them in the pan, they will continue cooking and get really dark.

 • Persian cucumbers taste like the regular ones, but better, more intensive, they are crunchier, have fewer seeds, and are just better to eat as they are or to use in salads.

-• You can replace them with regular cucumbers though if you cannot find them.
+• You can replace them with regular cucumbers, though, if you cannot find them.

 close up watermelon basil feta salad